binarykitchen/videomail-client/README.md

 Start all over again, resets everything and go back to the ready state.
 Useful if you want to submit another videomail within the same instance.

 <a name="get"></a>
-### videomailClient.get(key, cb)
+### videomailClient.get(alias, cb)

-Queries a videomail (JSON) by a given key.
-When submitted, you get the key from the `submitted` event and can use that for storage and future queries of videomails.
+Queries a videomail (JSON) by a given alias for further queries or processing.
+There are two ways to get the alias:
+1. The form submission to your own server has it under `videomail_alias` in the form body.
+2. Get the alias from the `submitted` event and use it further within your code.

 <a name="canRecord"></a>
 ### videomailClient.canRecord()